 25 minutes later (Gas Mark 4) you have a lovely golden cake ready for cutting into a jumper shape and decorating.

 Once the cake has cooled, place it bottom side up on a flat plate or board and put your template on top.
-Carefully cut round your template to create your jumper-shaped cake.
+Carefully cut around your template to create your jumper-shaped cake.

 Then, turn the cake the right side up and prepare your icing.